Isacks-Co/Isacks-Co/UserManual.md

 For all calculations the settings with (*) are required.
 For NPT, pressure and compressibility are also required.
 For NVT, friction is required.
 If a setting is missing.

+### Terminal inputs

+positional arguments:
+  input_settings                           Path to settings file

+options:
+  -h, --help                               show this help message and exit -PE, --Physical_environment              Dict of temperature and pressure -SC, --Simulations_config                Simulation-specific settings -IS, --Input_structure                   Initial structure of material to be simulated -CQ, --Compute_quantities                List of abbreviations for quantities to compute -E, --Ensemble <ENSEMBLE>                Ensemble (NVE, NPT, NVT) -T, --Temperature <TEMPERATURE>          Temperature in K -P, --Pressure <PRESSURE>                Pressure in Pa -PBC <PBC>                               PBC in each direction as a list of booleans -POT, --Potential <POTENTIAL>            Potential as a string (EMT, LJ, MACE) -TS, --Timestep <TIMESTEP>               Timestep as a float (fs) -C, --Compressibility <TIMESTEP>         Compressibility as a float (GPA) -µ, --Friction <FRICTION>                Friction coefficent as a float (For NVT) -TD, --Tdamp <TDAMP>                     Tdamp as a float (For NPT) -PD, --Pdamp <PDAMP>                     Pdamp as a float (For NPT) -S, --Supercells <SUPERCELL>             Repetition of input cell e.g [3,3,3], use [1,1,1] for
+                                           only unit cell
+  -O, --Output_file <PATH>                 Path to where the output file will be written -N, --Number_of_steps <NUMBER_OF_STEPS>  Total number of timesteps as an integer --debug                                  Debug
+  -FE, --Find_equilibrium BOOL             Bool of whether to find equilibrium or not

 ## POSCAR
 This file includes the atomic configuration.
 It follows the VASP standard.